D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/runtime_sample.md

    c.
 Output dequantization CPU node: completes the int8 to float32 output dequantization operation.
 The quantization time is proportional to the output shape size.

    d.
-Horizon currently supports manually removing the quantization/dequantization nodes of a model and integrating them into pre- and post-processing code by users to reduce the overhead of duplicate data traversal.
+D-Robotics currently supports manually removing the quantization/dequantization nodes of a model and integrating them into pre- and post-processing code by users to reduce the overhead of duplicate data traversal.
 Taking the EfficientDet model as an example, after removing the dequantization node and incorporating it into the post-processing, the inference performance is improved from 66 FPS to 100 FPS.

    e.
-Currently, the post-processing of the Horizon sample models has not been specifically optimized for performance.
+Currently, the post-processing of the D-Robotics sample models has not been specifically optimized for performance.
 You can use optimization methods such as approximate and efficient implementation according to your actual needs to accelerate the code at the code level.

 3. In practical applications, the BPU and CPU can run concurrently to improve the overall inference speed.